Lace & Steel

 Lace & Steel is a role-playing game published by TAGG (The Australian Games Group) in 1989.

 Description

 Lace & Steel is a fantasy swashbuckler role-playing system with rules for both swordplay and romance, set in a fantasy world that resembles 17th-century Europe, except that civilized centaurs ("half-horses") live side-by-side with humans.
 A card-based system quickly determines the results of all conflicts, fencing and sorcerous.
 Characters are generated using a tarot deck.
 Courtly skills are given equal weight with combat abilities.
 The game includes rules for sorcery, character honor, and mass and hand-to-hand combat, plus a scenario.

 Publication history

-Lace & Steel was designed by Paul Kidd, with art by Donna Barr, and published by TAGG (The Australian Games Group) in 1989 as a boxed set containing a 56-page book, two 48-page books, and a 24-page book, two card decks, and an outer box sleeve.
+Lace & Steel was designed by Pauli Kidd, with art by Donna Barr, and published by TAGG (The Australian Games Group) in 1989 as a boxed set containing a 56-page book, two 48-page books, and a 24-page book, two card decks, and an outer box sleeve.